 2-inch piece of ginger, peeled and roughly chopped

-2 lbs of collard greens, thoroughly washed, stems removes, and chiffonade
+2 lbs. of collard greens, thoroughly washed, stems removed, and chiffonade

 Juice of one medium lime